 Until this recipe, I had never ever made potato salad before.
 Knowing how long it can take to cook potatoes, I was a bit apprehensive about making it.

 What I didn’t realize is that for potato salad, you just have to boil those suckers.
-It takes no time at all!!
+It takes no time at all!
 There’s no mashing, roasting, or beating afterwards like you do on Thanksgiving.

 So, friends, add this to your summer cookout menu!
 And while you’re at it, check out these great cookout dishes:

-Healthy Scallion Dill Potato Salad
+Vegan Scallion Dill Potato Salad

-- 1 pound baby red potatoes quartered
+- 1 pound baby red potatoes washed, dried, and quartered

 - 1/2 tsp salt